roman-milk/roman-milk.github.io/diary-of-secry-slut-TalkMan.md

+===

- ****** Diary of a Secretary/Slut Ch.
-02 ****** bysex4every1© I was excited to start my first official day.
+I was excited to start my first official day.
 Hubby was up for some early morning sex, but I turned him down, although I was more than primed.
 I wanted to save myself for my new bosses.

  When I arrived at the office around 8.20, I took off my long overcoat, anxious to show off my short black skirt and silk blouse to Becky, but I soon realized she had other things on her mind.
 When I saw her squirming in her chair with her eyes closed, I walked to the front of the open desk and saw Brian sitting on his knees, his head between Becky's naked thighs -- her skirt and panties lying next to her chair -- licking her snatch and wanking his own fat cock.
 Startled, but reminding myself that this was part of the job, I walked to my chair and sat down, browsing through the papers and files on my desk, pretending to understand what I was reading.
 Becky briefly opened her eyes, turned to look at me and gave me a head nod.
 I smiled and returned the nod.